Agency logo

 Downeast - District 7

-Maine’s nine Public Health Districts are geographic areas that work to improve public health in the state.
-Each district is made up of one or more counties.
+Maine’s eight geographic Public Health Districts work to improve public health in the state and are made up of one or more counties.
 In 2011, in collaboration with the five Maine Tribal jurisdictions, a Tribal Health District was established with boundaries determined by Tribal Health Center service areas and tribal jurisdictional boundaries.

 At A Glance